Leptomeningeal cancer: From primary cancer to the meninges

 NM is a secondary cancer meaning that it is the result of neoplastic cells that have metastasized from a primary cancer site.
 These cancers develop an enzyme that is able to break down blood vessels at a microscopic level.
 These cells enter the blood vessels and travel across the body.
 Once the brain is reached, they break down the blood–brain barrier to enter the Cerebrospinal Fluid (CSF).
 There the cancerous cells seed and disseminate into the leptomeninges which are composed of the arachnoid and the pia.
 The CSF continues to carry neoplastic cells through the brain tracts and spreads the cancerous cells.

-Lung cancer, breast cancer, and malignant melanoma comprise the majority of solid tumors spreading to the leptomeninges.
+Lung cancer, breast cancer, and melanoma comprise the majority of solid tumors spreading to the leptomeninges.
 Although rare, meningeal carcinomatosis can arise from cervical cancer.
 Only eight cases of MC arising from squamous cell carcinoma of the uterine cervix are previously reported in the literature.

 Since NM is a result of primary cancer metastasis and can develop from primary brain tumors or parenchymal metastasis when tumor cells are lodged in small central nervous system (CNS) vasculature, causing local ischemia and vessel damage which result in tumor spillage into the Virchow-Robin spaces and providing access to the subarachnoid space.